From the World Heritage inscription:

 The Upper Middle Rhine Valley is flocked by tourists for a number of reasons.
 One of the most significant natural features in the region are the sedimentary slate rocks that are abundant in the area.
 These rocks were formed out of a phenomenon known as folding, which dates back to the Carboniferous period.
 Over the years, the gorge was carved out to form steep walls with some as high as 200 meters.

 Because of the unique natural feature and formation, the Upper Middle Rhine Valley also has its own microclimate.
-This unique climactic condition has facilitated in the survival of various species found within the region.
+This unique climatic condition has facilitated in the survival of various species found within the region.
 Meanwhile, the terraces are known to be a site for agricultural activity and then later for viticulture.
-You can therefore find plenty of vineyards in the Upper Middle Rhine Valley region particularly in Mittelrhein.
+You can find plenty of vineyards in the Upper Middle Rhine Valley region particularly in Mittelrhein.

 In addition to the agricultural and viticulture activity, the region is also known as an important trade route, thanks to its proximity to the river.
 This trade activity was traced back to the prehistoric times.
 In fact, there were several small settlements along the river basin that took advantage of the booming trade activity within Central Europe.